sonodar/aws-ssm-env-ruby/README.md

   --type SecureString --value <secret value>
 ```

-Set authentication information of AWS.
+Then, set authentication information of AWS.
 For example, you can use environment variables as follows,

 ```shell